RevealBi/Documentation/en/developer/setup-configuration/setup-configuration-desktop.md

 To handle the **CefSharp.Wpf** known issue, follow this [**link**](#cefsharp-fix).

+> [!NOTE]
+You will need to install Microsoft.Data.SqlClient (1.1.3) package to your project manually to be able to visualize Microsoft Sql Server data.

 ### Using Manual Setup

 To setup your project manually you need to: